prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 **Parameters**
 * `name` - [in] unique name of the ODE Persistence Trigger to query.
-* `minimum` - [in] the minimum amount of time a unique object must remain detected before triggering an ODE occurrence - in units of seconds.
+* `minimum` - [out] the minimum amount of time a unique object must remain detected before triggering an ODE occurrence - in units of seconds.
 0 = no minimum
-* `maximum` - [in] the maximum amount of time a unique object can remain detected before triggering an ODE occurrence - in units of seconds.
+* `maximum` - [out] the maximum amount of time a unique object can remain detected before triggering an ODE occurrence - in units of seconds.
 0 = no maximum

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure